shantanu/arena-allocator/README.md

 # 🔑 Key Functions and Classes:
 - Overloaded global `operator new` and `operator delete` for debugging.
 These print when heap memory is allocated.
-- Arena: Uses a `std::array<std::byte, N>` as a stack-allocated buffer, and a pointer to the next-allocated byte.
+- `Arena`: Uses a `std::array<std::byte, N>` as a stack-allocated buffer, and a pointer to the next-allocated byte.
 If there is not enough space in the buffer, requests are forwarded to the global `operator new` (`std::malloc`).
 Memory is only freed if it is the most recent allocation.
 Otherwise, you have to wait until the entire arena is freed (sorry!).

 - Alignment guarantee: Memory is guaranteed to be aligned to the maximum scalar type alignment guarantee (`std::max_align_t`).
 This matches `std::malloc`.

-- ShortAlloc: A custom STL-compatible allocator using the Arena.
+- `ShortAlloc`: A custom STL-compatible allocator using the Arena.
 Keeps a pointer to the arena, passed in during construction.
 Note that the arena pointer is a raw pointer and does not own the underlying memory so it's up to the user to maintain this!

-- TestClass: A wrapper around `std::array<std::byte, N>`, which allows us to test the allocator performance on varying sized objects.
+- `TestClass`: A wrapper around `std::array<std::byte, N>`, which allows us to test the allocator performance on varying sized objects.
 Copy and move operations don't do anything, because I only want to measure allocate/deallocate performance and not copy/move performance.

 # ⏱️ Performance Benchmarks
 Using `std::vector` to `emplace_back` 100 objects of the listed size in an arena that is 1028*data size (enough for all vector reallocations).
 The vector does not reserve capacity, so it allocates double capacity when it fills up and the next `emplace_back` call occurs.
 Performance is measured on online QuickBench.

-> Disclaimer: "The benchmark runs on a pool of AWS machines whose load is unknown and potentialy next to multiple other benchmarks.
+> Disclaimer: "The benchmark runs on a pool of AWS machines whose load is unknown and potentially next to multiple other benchmarks.
 Any duration it could output would be meaningless. [...]
 Quick Bench can, however, give a reasonably good comparison between two snippets of code run in the same conditions."

 | Object Size (B) | Arena Size (B)      | Stack Time | Heap Time | Stack Time Faster        | QuickBench Link |